Blue-Kachina/MilkDAWp/README.md

 In the past, I have tried to make music videos using the visualizations from Winamp\
 *Geiss and Milkdrop were always my favourites*

-Not only was it clunky, but I had very limited control the behaviour of the visualizations. \
+Not only was it clunky, but I had very limited control over the behaviour of the visualizations. \
 *I was using keyboard shortcuts to navigate between presets and settings which required precise timing, and a bit of hope/luck that the next visualization would be one that I'd want to keep in my video*

 Recently, I found out about [ReaPlugs VST FX Suite](https://www.reaper.fm/reaplugs). \